uPortal-Attic/uportal-app-framework/docs/buttons.md

-Buttons in uw-frame leverage [Angular Material buttons](https://material.angularjs.org/latest/demo/button), which conform to Google Material design practices and come with built-in UX enhancements.
+Buttons in uportal-app-framework leverage [Angular Material buttons](https://material.angularjs.org/latest/demo/button), which conform to
+Google Material design practices and come with built-in UX enhancements.
 Use the `<md-button>` directive to create a material button.

 #### All buttons should have the following attributes: